 - 1. To disassemble the rotor system, place it upside down onto a clean surface or stands to support the rotor at approximately 2 m from the hub. - 2.
-Loosen locknuts (6) on the first blade by counter holding the corresponding bolt head to prevent it from turning inside the blade holes.

-- 3. Push out all fitting bolts (4) without any force, but use no more than a gentle tapping if necessary.
-Tilt the rotor blade up and down to support easy removal of the bolt. - 4.
+Loosen locknuts (6) on the first blade by counter holding the corresponding bolt head to prevent it from turning inside the blade holes. - Push out all fitting bolts (4) without any force, but use no more than a gentle tapping if necessary.
+Tilt the rotor blade up and down to support easy removal of the bolt.
+Note that fitting bolts have different shaft length. - 4.
 Carefully pull the rotor blade out of the hub (1) in radial direction and take off the clamping profile (2). - 5.
 Repeat step 2 to 4 on second rotor blade. - 6.
-Do not disassemble the rotor hub! - 7.
-Store and transport rotor blades, clamping profile and rotor hub only in air cushion foil or using other suitable means to prevent bending or surface damage.
+Do not disassemble the rotor hub! - Store and transport rotor blades, clamping profile and rotor hub only in air cushion foil or using other suitable means to prevent bending or surface damage.

 1 - Rotor hub

+4 - Fitting bolts (as depicted)

 2 - Clamping profile

+5 - Washer (12 ea.)

 3 - Rotor blade

-4 - Fitting bolts (6 ea.)

-5 - Washer (12 ea.)

 6 - Lock nuts (6 ea.)